Azure/azure-osconfig/README.md

 ### Enabling full logging for debugging purposes

-Full logging means that OSConfig will log all input and output from and to IoT Hub, AIS and local configuration.
+Full logging means that OSConfig will log all input and output from and to IoT Hub, AIS, RC/DC, GitOps DC, etc.

 Generally it is not recommended to run OSConfig with full logging enabled.

-To enable full logging for debugging purposes, edit the OSConfig general configuration file `/etc/osconfig/osconfig.json` and set there (or add if needed) a integer value named "FullLogging" to a non zero value:
+To enable full logging for debugging purposes, edit the OSConfig general configuration file `/etc/osconfig/osconfig.json` and set there (or add if needed) an integer value named "FullLogging" to a non-zero value:

 ```json
 {